twheeler-work/php-starter/README.md

   - Store all sensitive data here
   - Includes database connection file

+- Controllers
+  Route controllers are stored here

+  - Route (project router)

 - Models
   Project class modules are stored here

-  - Email
-  - Route (project router)
-  - Update
+  - Browser
-  - Update entries on call

-- Views
+  - Export

+## Templates

-Rendered content is stored here.
+All view content is stored here.

-All valid routes are established in this folder (EXCEPT for components & pages).
+\*All valid routes are established in this folder (EXCEPT for components & pages).

 - Components
   Main site components are stored here.